robolab-pavia/slr-kit/README.md

 - A graph about Topic-Year evolution
 - A table containing data about the Journals that published the papers, and their topics distribution
 - A table containing data about the Journals that published the papers, and the publication year distribution

+## `journal_lister.py`

+- ACTION: Generates a list of the journals where the analyzed papers was pubblished.
+- INPUT: the RIS file containing the bibliographical data of the papers.
+- OUTPUT: A list of journals in the format used by `FAWOC`.

+This command produces a list suitable to be classified with `FAWOC` in order to filter the journals that are not relevant for the analysis.

+The output file has the following format:

+* `id`: a progressive identification number;
+* `term`: the name of the journal;
+* `label`: the label added by `FAWOC` to the journal.
+This field is left blank;
+* `count`: the number of papers pubblished in the journal.

+### Arguments:
+- `ris_file` path to the ris file
+- `outfile`: path to csv output file

+## `filter_paper.py`

+- ACTION: Modify the file produced by the `import_biblio.py` adding a field used to papers from the journals considered not relevant.
+- INPUT: the bibliographical database, the file with the abstract (the output of `import_biblio.py`) and the list of journals (produced by `journal_lister.py`) with the journals classified.
+- OUTPUT: The file with the abstracts with a field that tells if a paper must be considered or not.

+This command uses the classified list of journals to filters the papers.
+The output file has a new column `status` added.
+This field contains the value `good` for all the papers pubblished in journals classified as `relevant` or `keyword`.
+All the other papers are marked with the `rejected` value.
+This field is used by `preprocess.py` and `acronyms.py` to exclude the papers marked as `rejected`.

+### Arguments:
+* `ris_file`       path to the ris file
+* `abstract_file`  path to the file with the abstracts of the papers
+* `journal_file`   path to the file with the classified journals